-The Importance of Family Holiday Traditions and Suggestions for Traditions you can use every Year
+The Importance of Family Holiday Traditions and Suggestions and New Ideas for Traditions you can use every Year!

 A tradition is something that a person or family does year after year pretty much the exact same way.
 It’s something that we treasure as a family and spend time looking forward to.